HectareaGalbis/cl-glfw/docs/api/initialization.md

 ```

 ````
-Sets the specified init hint to the desired value.
+Sets the specified init hint to the desired value (t or NIL).
 ````

 <h3 id="header:ADP:HEADERTAG10">glfwGetVersion</h3>